 - Green vegetable juices, like this Fennel, Cucumber & Mint Juice, which are packed full of electrolytes and are a concentrated source of vitamins and minerals.

-For more detailed information on how I stay hydrated, the drinks I avoid and consume and the best time to drink, see my other blog post, with 9 Tips That Help Me Stay Hydrated.
+For more detailed information on how to stay hydrated, the drinks to avoid and consume and the best time to drink, see my other blog post, with 9 Tips To Stay Hydrated.
+Although the post is aimed at those with POTS, the tips are applicable to everyone.

 Eat Raw Fruits & Vegetables